What42Pizza/LooF/Documentation/Default Modules.md

 - **"delete file", FilePath (string or table {string, ...})**
   - Deletes the file at FilePath.
   - Errors if the file at FilePath cannot be found.
+- **"restrict file access", FolderPath (string or table {string, ...})**
+  - Makes this module only able to work with files inside FolderPath.
+  - Errors if the folder at FolderPath cannot be found.

 <br>